TrustAIoT/Federated-IoT-bed/Readme .md

 **Network Configuration Scripts:**

 **start-batman-adv.sh:**
-Purpose: This script configures your device to participate in an ad-hoc network using BATMAN-adv.
+This script configures your device to participate in an ad-hoc network using BATMAN-adv.
 How it works: It sets up the necessary network interfaces, loads the BATMAN-adv module, and initializes the mesh network settings.
 By running this script, your device becomes part of the mesh network, enabling it to communicate with other devices running the same script. start-batman-adv-client.sh:
 Purpose: Similar to start-batman-adv.sh, but specifically tailored for client devices in the mesh network.